timothyclemans/django-admin-models-editor/README.rst

 To do
 =====

+* Validate the models so admins can't make the site unuseable

 * Update the form based on changes to the code

   - Change model name if model name changed in code DONE